tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 - Where others are coming from
 - Why you relate better to some people - both real and fictional - than to others

+[Key point: make this stand out so skimmers will be sure to see it.]
+Even if you are conscious of your preferences, being able to visualize your own preferences is incredibly enlightening.

-### Are You Just Too Busy - or Afraid of the Unknown?
+### Are You Too Busy - or Afraid of the Unknown?

 My spiritual portraits are reasonably priced, so what do you have to lose?